prathamgahlout/phsyberdome-dependency-scanner/README.md

 ## Build

-Build the jar package with Maven
+Go to the module aggregator `dependency-scanner` and build
 ```
+cd dependency-scanner
-mvn -DskipTests package
+mvn clean install
 ```

 ## Usage